 tutorialsyou would navigate to

-Static websites on Bitbucket support the following features:
+Static websites on Bitbucket support the following functionality:

-This feature turns a repository into a plain static webserver that uses the repository's root as the web root.
+This turns a repository into a static web server that uses the repository's root as the web root.
 This leads to some limitations:

 - Each page will be cached for 15 minutes.
-This means your changes won't be visible immediately.
-You can manually refresh each page in your browser to see the latest version.
+So your changes might not be visible immediately.

 Finally, we inject a

 rum.js script into each Bitbucket website.
 This script captures internal web analytics and statistics.

 Host multiple files under a single website

 You may have multiple files that you want to host from the same Bitbucket websites, you can do this by placing each file in a repository subdirectory.
 In this example, you would want to organize things like this: